Jithnkn/dailytaskcreator/README.md

 ## Getting Started

-run using fvm flutter run
+run using fvm flutter run(flutter sdk version 2.8.0)

 This project is a starting point for a Flutter application.